Skip to main content

 Ask the Agent to Plan from the Dataset

-Start by describing your task domain and asking the agent to design the first dataset and eval loop.
+Start by describing your task and asking the agent to begin with the workspace’s planning skill.
 A useful first prompt is:

 The workspace skills should guide the agent to: